Using Your Library This Week

 Posted By: Tina Walker Davis

-- Downtown Bend Library, East Bend Library, Redmond Library: Monday–Saturday, noon–6:00 p.m.; closed Sunday
+- Downtown Bend Library, East Bend Library, Redmond Library: Tuesday–Saturday, noon–6:00 p.m.; closed Sunday

 - La Pine Library, Sisters Library, Sunriver Library: Tuesday–Saturday, noon–6:00 p.m.; closed Sunday and Monday

-The above times reflect a decrease in open hours that began on Monday, December 7.
-The change comes following the state’s new risk-based COVID-19 guidelines.
+The above times reflect a decrease in open hours that began on December 7, 2020.
+The change comes following the state’s risk-based COVID-19 guidelines.
 Adjusted hours remain in effect until further notice.

 The following changes to operations remain effect: